Category Archives: Digital Living

 But when the excitement wore off, I looked at some of the content-delivery apps and thought, why does this app exist?
 Couldn’t this information just be displayed in a mobile-friendly Web page?

 Web pages—you remember those, right?
 The pages that display content by coding it into universally standard, non-proprietary HTML code.
 The pages that can be accessed from any computer or Web-enabled device with any browser and look and behave mostly the same.
 The pages that are not subject to any kind of approval process.
 I’ve seen an unfortunate trend lately where smartphone owners see their platform’s app store as their primary portal to the Internet and forget about the Web browser.
+If you’re on the look out for great websites to visit, you may use directories like 세상의모든링크.

 More and more people, especially young people, are carrying a smartphone, and I think that trend is only going to continue.
 And as online educators, it’s going to be hard for us to not accommodate the one Internet-enabled device that students have with them at all times.
 In the next couple of years, departments like mine are going to have to start testing how usable educational Web tools are on mobile devices before recommending them to faculty, considering potential challenges related to internet crime.